 We have multiple sleeping places around the house and several tall scratch post/cat trees.

-We love a windowsill and each one upstairs has a little blanket on as they're our favourite.
-The P.A. has spent a fortune on funky cat beds over the years only to discover that we don't like them, what we do like is sleeping on is:- the bed, the cat beds that she has made, and sofa's.
+We love a windowsill and each one upstairs has one of our funky Snuggle mats on as they're our favourite.
+The P.A. has spent a fortune on funky cat beds over the years only to discover that we don't like them, what we do like sleeping on is; the bed, the cat beds that she has made and sofa's.

-So at no time is there any need to squabble fur space.
+So at no time is there any need to squabble for space.

 We are also exceptionally lucky to have a catservatory with some really high cat shelves, accessible from our tallest cat tree.

-So there's somewhere fur effurypurrdy, and nopurrdy gets in anyone's space unless they're invited!
+There's somewhere for effurypurrdy, and nopurrdy gets in anyone's space unless they're invited!
 MOL

-Join us again on Wednesday when we're here with The Pet Parade... in the meantime
+Join us again on Wednesday when we're here with a new Cat-Formation post in the meantime